tock/tock/doc/reference/trd-legal.md

 4 Implementation
 ================

-All textual files that allow comments MUST include a license notice.
+All textual files that allow comments MUST include a license notice and copyright notice(s).

-Code artifacts MAY include copyright notice(s).
 Copyright notices SHOULD include a year.
 Newer copyright notices SHOULD be placed after existing copyright notices.
 If non-trivial updates are performed by an original copyright author, they MAY amend the year(s) indicated on their existing copyright statement or MAY add an additional copyright line, at their discretion.